List of Diary of a Wimpy Kid characters: Robert Jefferson

 Robert Jefferson is Rowley's father.
 He is fairly paranoid and does not take kindly to criticism of himself or his property from anyone.
-He is a fairly strict father, not allowing Rowley play any video game with even a little violence or fighting in it, as he thinks doing this could have a negative effect on his son's character.
+He is a very strict father, not allowing Rowley to play any video game with even a little violence or fighting in it, as he thinks doing this could have a negative effect on his son's character.
 However, he is also shown to be kind to his son, having a close bond with Rowley.
-Mr. Jefferson dislikes Greg, whom he thinks is a bad influence on his son.
+Mr. Jefferson despises Greg and sees him as a bad influence on his son.
 After Greg and Rowley invent their own secret language, which Mr. Jefferson cracks, he sends Greg home early.
+Mr. Jefferson always make sure he has an eye on Greg whenever he is at the Jefferson family home.
+Rowley says in his diary that his dad calls him an “awesome friendly kid”, hence the name of the spinoff series, Diary of an Awesome Friendly Kid.
+According to Rowley, his dad is his second best friend, while Greg is his first; Rowley will not tell his father this for fear of hurting his feelings.

 He shows little interest in sports until Dog Days, where he is found playing tennis with Rowley and golf with a caddy.

 In Dog Days, it is revealed that Mr. Jefferson's first name is Robert.
 When Susan emailed him because of the note Greg sent her, it had Mr. Jefferson's first name on it.

 In Old School, he is stuck chaperoning the group of extra kids at Hardscrabble Farms (which includes Rowley and Greg), much to Greg's dismay.
 Later, Rowley adds poison ivy to a fire started by him and he has problems breathing the next morning, which means he and Rowley (who had spots on his body) would be going back home.

 In the film series, Mr. Jefferson is portrayed by Alfred E. Humphreys.
-He appears in the first three live-action films, but does not speak until the third, implying that he is a man of a few words.
+He appears in the first three live-action films while making a cameo in the 2021 animated film.
+Notably, he does not speak in these adaptations, with the exception of Dog Days and Cabin Fever.
+He is voiced by Randy Pearlstein in Cabin Fever.